 - This was back when R&D had the design/development model, so I'd spent more time on the set than I do on vision design (closer to a year in contrast to the four months I get now), which means the set was much further along.

-- Everything on the left side is the actual document as it was turned in.
-Everything on the right consists of my notes, which explain things to help you get some larger context.
+- Most of the text below is the actual document as it was turned in.
+The boxed text is my notes, which explain things to help you get some larger context.

 "Live" design can essentially be broken down into three parts: a land component, a mana component, and a flavor component.
 I will explain what I mean by each part.